10. Don’t Overload Your Power Strips

 4. Don’t Plug A Power Strip Into Another Power Strip

-Power strips are not made to be hooked together in series.
+Avoid connecting other power strips together in series.
 There is the potential of overloading one or both of the strips and then causing a fire or electrocution.
 Just move your appliances around to other wall outlets and save yourself the hazard of damages.